33rd Annual Buffalo's Big Board Surfing Classic – February 21-22, 2009

 In the end, the results were as can be predicted on the Westside with Mel & Nani coming in first, Brian & Kathy finishing second, Kalani & ala third, and Chuck & Tiffany in fourth.
 Even though the order of the results were a bit puzzling to most, Chuck and Tiffany made it to the Finals at last.
 Yay!!!

-For more details on the contest, check out their blog post.
+For more details on the contest, check out the blog post.

 ITSA/ISA World Title – August 20-23, 2008 (Press Release)